 Polaris Sportsman Front Gearcase Fluid Change

 Step 1.
 Remove the 8mm Allen fill bolt for the transmission.
 See #23 in the front gearcase diagram for the Sportsman 850.

-PRO TIP: We removed the front wheel on our Sportsman so you can see the process, but it's not necessary for you to remove the wheel on your ATV.
+NOTE: We removed the front wheel on our Sportsman so you can see the process, but it's not necessary to do this job.

 Step 2.
 Get a drain pan to catch the fluid, and remove the 8mm Allen drain bolt located underneath the front differential.
 Check the fluid to make sure it's not milky, which is an indication of water in the transmission.
 Once the fluid has completely drained, replace the drain bolt.

 NOTE: The tank holds about 10 oz., or roughly a third of the bottle.
 You'll know it's full when the fluid starts to run out of the opening.
 When it's full, replace the fill bolt.

 Active Descent Control Fluid Change

 Step 1.
 Remove the front storage compartment.
 Next, flip up the two anchors located inside the compartment, then close the compartment back to make it easier to lift it straight off the nose of the unit.